gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design/index.md

 ## PCB Design

 **Soldermask** must be applied to all parts of both tracks which are rubbing against each other.
-You want the circuit to be capacitivly coupled, not a direct short.
+You want the circuit to be capacitively coupled, not a direct short.
 The soldermask acts as a dielectric (but more dielectric material should be added, see below).

 ## What PCB Is Active And What Is Passive